archlinux/alpm/alpm-srcinfo/resources/specification/SRCINFO.5.md

 The description of the package.
 This keyword assignment may be provided zero or one times in the **pkgbase** and/or in each **pkgname** section.
 The value is a UTF-8 string, zero or more characters long (e.g. `A project used for something`).
+Package descriptions must have no leading or trailing whitespaces, must contain no whitespace characters except space " " and no successive spaces.

 No specific rules about the value exist, but it is suggested to be "short" and to not contain the package name (see **alpm-package-name**).

 ### pkgver